-(from Vallis equation 5.185), where k is the zonal wavenumber and $K^2 = k^2 + l^2$ is a total horizontal wavenumber.
+(from Vallis equation 5.185 (1st ed.) or 6.65 (2nd ed.)), where k is the zonal wavenumber and $K^2 = k^2 + l^2$ is a total horizontal wavenumber.

-Make a graph of $\omega$ vs. k for these waves.
-On the same graph, also plot the dispersion relation for Poincare waves on an f plane (i.e. shallow-water waves modified by rotation).
-Use mid-latitude values for f and $\beta$ .
+Make a graph of ω vs. k for these waves, in the style of Figure 3.8 from Vallis.
+On the same graph, also plot the dispersion relation for Poincaré waves on an f plane (i.e. shallow-water waves modified by rotation).
+Use mid-latitude values for f and β .
 Convince yourself that at any given spatial scale there is a large scale separation in time between the two waves, and thus that QG theory can be thought of as an asymptotic theory for the low-frequency (slow) component of the flow.
 (You may find it helpful to use a logarithmic axis to visualize both dispersion relations on the same graph).